Wanaka is an outdoor lover’s paradise with a magical landscape (or 12) everywhere you look.

 There are a number of ways you can travel from Christchurch to Wanaka with catching public transportation, flying, and self-driving being the best options.
 Flying is by far the quickest option with direct flights from Christchurch to Wanaka taking only 45 minutes.
 Alternately, self-driving will take around 5 hours, and public transportation will take around 6 and a half hours with a layover during the journey.

 Wanaka enjoys a fairly mild and temperate climate with temperatures slightly on the cooler side all year round.
 It never gets truly hot in Wanaka with the months of summer averaging temperatures around 15°C during the day.
 In winter, the temperatures never get down to freezing levels during the day but they do reach around -1°C at nighttime.
-Spring and summer see the most rainy days out of the year with each month averaging around 22 days per month.
+Spring and summer see the rainiest days out of the year with each month averaging around 22 days per month.

 Wanaka is full of natural beauty and one of the best ways to ensure you're taking in as much of this stunning as you can is to walk your way through it.
 These are some of the best walking tracks in Wanaka: